 By Kathryn E. Vinson, MS, CCRC

-Stage 4 Bladder Cancer – When we talk about cancer, there are several types that come to mind – lung, breast, prostate, and skin to name just a few.
+When we talk about cancer, there are several sites/types that come to mind – lung, breast, prostate, and skin to name just a few.
 But there are some parts of our bodies that are just as susceptible, but we don’t think about as prone to cancer.
 Namely – our bladder.
 Sure, we think about it every few hours when nature calls, but its not a part of our bodies that we typically worry about.
 Let’s take some time today to talk about late stage bladder cancer, its symptoms, outlook, and treatment options.

 What are the symptoms of stage 4 bladder cancer?

-The most common and most noticeable symptom of bladder cancer is blood in the urine, also known as hematuria.
-According to the American Cancer Society, other symptoms of bladder cancer include (directly quoted):
+The most common and most noticeable symptom of bladder cancer is bloody.
+According to the American Cancer Society, other symptoms of bladder cancer include

-- Having trouble urinating or having a weak urine stream
+- Difficulty starting or maintaining a strong urine stream

 It is worth noting that these symptoms can resemble a urinary tract infection.
 Regardless of the cause – these indicators should be quickly evaluated by a medical professional so that treatment can begin for whatever condition should be the cause.